Important Considerations on the Patent Process

-In the end, it discovered that it had drafted its patent claims too narrowly and had missed an opportunity to extend the scope of its patent.
+In the end, the company discovered that it had drafted its patent claims too narrowly and had missed an opportunity to extend the scope of its patent.
 Had the company known that it should have drafted its patent claims more broadly, it may have enjoyed greater benefits from this increased level of patent protection and significantly strengthened its market position.

 The key is to engage the right professional with the right expertise and have that person involved not just in the mechanics of the patent filing but also in the strategic aspects of IP.

 Randy did an extensive prior art search before filing his patent application.
-However, when he asked his lawyer to file the patent application in the US, he neglected to mention that he had discovered and reviewed various pieces of prior art.
+However, when he asked his lawyer to file the patent application in the United States, he neglected to mention that he had discovered and reviewed various pieces of prior art.
 After his patent was granted, Randy asserted his patent against a competitor who was blatantly copying his invention.
-In preparing its defence, the competitor discovered Randy's failure to disclose all of relevant prior art he had reviewed.
+In preparing its defence, the competitor discovered Randy’s failure to disclose all of the relevant prior art he had reviewed.

-Under current US patent law, Randy might be found to have engaged in “inequitable conduct” and his patent might be unenforceable even though it had been granted.
+Under current US patent law, Randy might be found to have engaged in “inequitable conduct,” and his patent might be unenforceable even though it had been granted.